oss-review-toolkit/ort/plugins/package-managers/gradle-inspector/README.md

 ## Limitations

 The retrieval of the checksum values for remote artifacts is currently done via plain OkHttp calls, which means it will not work out of the box for private repositories.
-To worka round this, crednetials need to be configured in `.netrc` additionally to in Gradle.
+To work around this, credentials need to be configured in `.netrc` additionally to in Gradle.
 This is similar to how the "legacy" [Gradle] analyzer required to additionally configure credentials in Maven.